 Teaching English and Living in China

-The Hidden and Unhidden Truth
+The Hidden and Unhidden Truths

 “The land of the fiery dragon.
 Exotic cuisine.
 Immersion in eastern culture.
 Serendipity in teacups.
 Cradle of ancient civilization.”

-After having spent close to 18 months in China teaching English in remote areas nowhere as exotic as they were proclaimed to be, I spent the better half of the Spring Festival vacation trying to understand the complex, fractured and chaotic world of the laowai (foreigner) in China.
+After having spent close to 18 months in China teaching English in remote areas nowhere as exotic as they were proclaimed to be, I spent the better half of the Spring Festival vacation trying to understand the complex, fractured, and chaotic world of the laowai (foreigner) in China.

-While the reality is that salary levels for English teachers do offer you the chance to see more of this immense land.
-With airfare costs almost entirely reimbursed and small payments offered for domestic travel, the money you make in China might not be enough for you to save for your child’s education, but it does allow you to travel.
+The salary levels for English teachers do offer you the chance to see more of this immense land.
+With airfare costs often almost entirely reimbursed and small payments offered for domestic travel, the money you make in China might not be enough for you to save for your child’s education, but it does allow you to travel.
 Maybe you will not travel in business class, but travel you certainly can.

 Smitha Murthy is a freelance writer and teacher who finds herself inexorably drawn to the Chinese landscape time and again.